Calibration of Distributionally Robust Empirical Optimization Models: Examples

+Consistent with Theorem \ref{thm:expansion_robust}, we observe significant out-of-sample sensitivity (variance) reduction when $\delta$ is small with minimal impact on the out-of-sample expected reward.
+Our theory says nothing about the impact of large values of $\delta$, though we see that the benefit of robustness is diminishing as $\delta$ increases, with the rate of sensitivity reduction diminishing and the expected reward being reduced at an increasing rate, as $\delta$ increases.

-Figure \ref{fig:OSfrontiers} shows that as the sample size $n$ increases, the gap between the out-of-sample mean-variance frontiers and the ``true" robust mean variance frontier gets smaller.
-This gap can be explained by Theorem \ref{theorem:expansion_robust} which shows that the difference between these frontiers should go to zero like $O(n^{-1})$.
-This is shown in in Figure \ref{fig:maximum_frontier_gap} which plots the maximum gap (over $\delta$) between the out-of-sample frontier and the true frontier under the true frontier for different values of $n$.
+Figure \ref{fig:OSfrontiers} shows that as the sample size $n$ increases, the gap between the out-of-sample mean-variance frontiers and the ``true" robust mean-variance frontier gets smaller.
+This gap can be explained by Proposition \ref{prop:expansion_robust} which shows that the difference between these frontiers should go to zero like $O(n^{-1})$.
+This is shown in Figure \ref{fig:maximum_frontier_gap} which plots the maximum gap (over $\delta$) between the out-of-sample frontier and the true frontier under the true frontier for different values of $n$.

-Recall, in the previous section, we proposed the bootstrap frontier as an approximation to the out-of-sample frontier.
-We next investigate how well the bootstrap frontier approximates the out-of-sample frontier for various sample sizes $n$.
-From the perspective of calibration, it is not necessary for the bootstrap frontier to equal the out-of-sample frontier exactly, it need only preserve the \textit{relative shape} of the out-of-sample frontier.
-As an example, suppose the bootstrap frontier matched the out-of-sample frontier with the only difference being that it was double its size (in both the mean and variance axis).
-In this scenario, the choice of $\delta$ should be the same when using either frontier since the relative trade-off between mean and variance is identical.
+In the previous section, we proposed the bootstrap frontier as an approximation to the out-of-sample frontier.
+We next investigate the quality of this approximation for various sample sizes $n$.
+From the perspective of calibration, it is not necessary for the bootstrap frontier to equal the out-of-sample frontier, it need only preserve the \textit{relative shape}.
+For example, if the only difference between the bootstrap frontier and the out-of-sample frontier was that it was double its size (in both the mean and variance), the choice of $\delta$ should be the same when using either frontier since the relative trade-off between mean and variance is identical.
 In light of this observation, in Figures \ref{fig:OSvBoot_n=10_30_50} (A), (B), and (C) we plot the \textit{normalized} bootstrap and out-of-sample frontiers, where the change in the mean and variance has been normalized to 1, for various sample sizes $n = 10, 30, 50$, respectively.
 It is clear that as the sample size increases, the bootstrap frontier more closely approximates the relative shape of the out-of-sample frontier.